kgabriel-hashicorp/create-iam-role-and-policy-v1/README.md

-# terraform template
-This repository contains the standards we recommend having for a root module in Terraform.
+# Create IAM Role and Policy

 ## Usage
-This terraform module will create an S3 Bucket.
+This will be using a module to create an IAM role and policy

 <!-- BEGIN_TF_DOCS -->
 ## Requirements